TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory: The Temporal Event-B Logic

 \subsection{Multiple-Step Extension}

 We want to extend the logic of Event-B in such a way that we can express conditions over traces.
 For this we first make the effect of firing an event $e_i$ of an Event-B machine $M$ explicit by means of update sets.
-If in some state $S$ the event $e_j \in E$ is fired with parameters $\bar{x}$, then the corresponding {\em update set} is the set of all pairs $(v_i, v_i^\prime)$, where the $v_i$ ($1 \le i \le n$) are the state variables (not their values in $S$) of $M$, and the $v_i^\prime$ are the selected values satisfying the before-after-predicate $P_{A_j}(\bar{x}, \bar{v}, \bar{v}^\prime)$ of the event $e_j$.
-In order to represent such sets in the logic we need new constants $c_i$ that are in a one-to-one correspondence with the state variables $v_i$ ($1 \le i \le n$).
+If in some state $S$ the event $e_j \in E$ is fired with parameters $\bar{x}$, then the corresponding {\em update set} is the set of all pairs $(\mathbf{v}_i, v_i^\prime)$, where the $\mathbf{v}_i$ ($1 \le i \le n$) are the state variables (not their values in $S$) of $M$, and the $v_i^\prime$ are the selected values satisfying the before-after-predicate $P_{A_j}(\bar{x}, \bar{v}, \bar{v}^\prime)$ of the event $e_j$.
+In order to represent such sets in the logic we need new constants\footnote{Note that for the interpretation of logical formulae (in $\mathcal{L}$ and in extensions) we need to have a domain of values, but the state variables $\mathbf{v}_i$ are syntactic constants that can be used to define terms, but cannot appear in the interpretation.
+Update sets, however, contain locations, i.e. state variables in Event-B, and thus they must be represented by set values in the domain used for the interpretation.} $c_i$ that are in a one-to-one correspondence with the state variables $\mathbf{v}_i$ ($1 \le i \le n$).
 Then the formula

-holds in a state $S$, if $X$ is the update set of the event $e_i$ with parameters $\bar{x}$, where $v_1, \dots, v_n$ are the state variables and $\bar{v}^\prime = (v_1^\prime, \dots, v_n^\prime)$ are the values selected to fulfil the before-after predicate $P_{A_i}$ of the event $e_i$.
+holds in a state $S$, if $X$ is the update set of the event $e_i$ with parameters $\bar{x}$, where $\mathbf{v}_1, \dots, \mathbf{v}_n$ are the state variables and $\bar{v}^\prime = (v_1^\prime, \dots, v_n^\prime)$ are the values selected to fulfil the before-after predicate $P_{A_i}$ of the event $e_i$.
 Furthermore, the formula

 holds in state $S$, if $X$ is a possible update set of $M$ in that state.
+Note that as non-determinism is permitted, there is usually more than one update set in a state $S$, but every such update set is intrinsically connected to one of the possible successor states.